ryanapking/epicodus-javascript-answer-board/README.md

 ## Description

 Users can post questions, which all users can see and interact with, including answering or editing the question.
+Answers can be upvoted and downvoted which changes their display priority.

 ## Requirements